RalphExp/Python3-Internal/Parser/pygen.md

-then ParserGenerator will create DFA for the parser, but before creating the DFA, ParserGenerator will create NFA using the syntax in the grammar file, if --verbose is set, ParserGenerator will dump the NFA to the console.
+then ParserGenerator will create DFA for the parser, but before creating the DFA, ParserGenerator will create NFA using the syntax in the grammar file.